chaturay/serverless-artillery/README.md

 # serverless-artillery [![Build Status](https://travis-ci.org/Nordstrom/serverless-artillery.svg)](https://travis-ci.org/Nordstrom/serverless-artillery)
 Combine [`serverless`](https://serverless.com) with [`artillery`](https://artillery.io) and you get `serverless-artillery` (a.k.a. `serverless-artillery`) for instant, cheap, and easy performance testing at scale.

-We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically test perf test your system every time you check in?`'.
+We were motivated to create this project in order to facilitate moving performance testing earlier and more frequently into our CI/CD pipelines such that the question wasn't '`whether...`' but '`why wouldn't...`' '`...you automatically (acceptance and) perf test your system every time you check in?`'.

 If you would like a more detailed walk through of motivations, setup, and usage, please consider taking a look at the workshop that was initially presented at the Serverless Conference, London 2016: https://github.com/Nordstrom/serverless-artillery-workshop.
 Load testing an ApiGateway endpoint?
 You may want to use the [artillery-plugin-aws-sigv4](https://github.com/Nordstrom/artillery-plugin-aws-sigv4).
 Want to record your results in InfluxDb?
 You may want to use [artillery-plugin-influxdb](https://github.com/Nordstrom/artillery-plugin-influxdb).
 Want to record your results without setting up a database?
 You may want to use [artillery-plugin-cloudwatch](https://github.com/Nordstrom/artillery-plugin-cloudwatch).